 Photos of the Mercer Williams House

-I think she’s generous to share her incredible home with visitors, and I appreciate her entrepreneurial spirit for capitalizing on all the hoopla surrounding the house.
-(I tend to sympathize with the owners of notable homes in Savannah who get very little privacy due to all the looky loos trying to get a peek inside.)
+Those who know me, know I tend to sympathize with the owners of notable homes in Savannah who get very little privacy due to all the looky loos trying to get a peek inside.

 Here are a few additional historic shots of the home, so you can see that it hasn’t changed much through the years…